Amey-CK/Amey-CK/README.md

 ## 📈 Projects

-### Azure-Sales-ETL
+### Adventure Works Azure-ETL

 An end-to-end data pipeline on Microsoft Azure using the AdventureWorks Sales dataset, built on the Medallion Architecture (Bronze, Silver, Gold).
 It integrates Azure Data Factory, Data Lake, Databricks, Synapse Analytics, and BI tools to ingest, transform, and visualize sales data.
-Refer to the repository for more information.
+Refer to the repository for more information - Azure-sales-ETL

 ### Optiver - Trading Prediction Model